 Fernando Rodney closed out the victory for his 22nd save in 24 chances.
-The relief corps, which leads the American League in ERA, has allowed only 20 earned runs its past 1082/3 innings.
+The relief corps, which leads the American League in ERA, has allowed only 20 earned runs in its last 108 2/3 innings.

 Rodney gave up one run in the ninth before ending the game and firing his pantomime arrow into the air.